junfrankli/Cornell-Conversational-Analysis-Toolkit/datasets/PersuasionForGood/README.md

 'religion.x'
 'ideology.x\'

-Additionally, the metadata includes the final amount that the user donated following a particular dialogue.
+Additionally, the metadata includes the final amount that the user donated following a particular dialogue along with the intended donatation that the user specified in a dialogue.

 ## Utterance-level information
 For each utterance, we provide: